jgillich/faststack/app/docs/faq.md

 #### How can this be free?

 At our current capacity, a single launch costs us around $0.0002, so we don't loose much by offering it for free.
-We are experimenting with ads in order to increase server capacity and performance.
+We are experimenting with non-obtrusive ads in order to increase server resources and to finance further development.